 2) Introduce and model the material in an engaging way.

 First, you need to introduce the topic in a way that gets students interested.
 Asking a question about the subject, what they know, etc. Anything that you can do to at least get students ready to learn.
 Next, introduce the material.
 This can you or them reading, discussing, or leading the class doing the activity as a group.
 Eventually your students need to do something on their own.
 They can work alone, you can assign partners, or even groups.
 But you must walk around the room to facilitate.
 Read: How to Motivate Your Students

 To finish, you need some type of assessment.
 You can do this orally by asking questions, or writing a couple of problems/questions on the board to be done individually alone.
 Assigning homework is now an option.

+Are you doing lesson plans daily, weekly, or even monthly?
 Think about long term lesson planning.
 Teachers should do at least a weekly plan.
 Doing lesson plans daily is not a good way of teaching.
 Depending on how things go, you may have to change the plans to fit how your students are doing.

 Don't think that you must do the lesson plans exactly how you find them.
 Many lesson plans will need to be modified by the teacher for his or her own class.
 It may take time for you to become an expert on creating, modifying, and implementing good lesson plans.
 But without them, teaching is less effective.

 You probably teach the same idea over multiple days.
 When doing lesson planning, you may wish to make one lesson plan that will last two or more days.
 Teachers, especially new teachers, sometimes think they spend a lot of time doing lesson plans.
 The more you can plan in advance, the better.